cbrodriguez01/DataScienceProject2021.github.io/index.md

 ##  Data and Approach

 We conducted web scraping  from [RecipetinEats](https://www.recipetineats.com/), taking data from every recipe on the website.
 After performing quality checks of the data and data cleaning, we conducted exploratory analysis to examine which recipe features were associated with recipe popularity defined as number of ratings.
-We fitted a Random Forest regression to predict recipe popularity (number of ratings) of the recipe based on all other features on the dataset, a decision tree regression and one visualization to see which recipes were most popular based on cuisine.
+We fitted a Random Forest regression to predict recipe popularity (number of ratings) of the recipe based on all other features on the dataset, a decision tree regression and  visualizations to see which recipes were most popular based on cuisine.

 The variables available are described below: